 Audio description can be found on many free-to-air programmes and most new digital TVs can decode the signal.
-You can also use a DVD recorder to record audio description – but be aware that the audio description track will be permanently recorded on to the disc.

 There are two methods of receiving audio description.
 The description can be carried on the same channel as the original programme, or it can be broadcast on a second sound channel which contains the audio description.

-The latter system allows more flexibility, as one person can listen on headphones whilst others watch the programme without audio description.
+The latter system allows more flexibility, as one person can listen on headphones while others watch the programme without audio description.
 It is also possible to change the volume of the original programme and the audio description soundtrack independently.

 Subtitles, often referred to as Closed Captions (or 'CC') are transmitted on some digital TV shows and a PVR will automatically record them.
 They can be switched on or off while watching either a live or recorded program using the remote control.
-Legislation requires that 90% of ITV and Channel 4 programmes must be subtitled, the BBC has been subtitling 100% of its programmes since April 2008.
+Legislation requires that 90% of ITV and Channel 4 programmes must be subtitled; the BBC has been subtitling 100% of its programmes since April 2008.

 Subtitling obligations have been extended to many other channels, whether they are broadcast by digital terrestrial or digital satellite signals.
-Currently, most channels are ahead of the targets set for them.

 The Communications Act 2003 requires broadcasters to meet the legal requirements either by programmes being translated into sign language or programmes being made by or for deaf people and presented in sign language.

-Set-top boxes and PVRs compared
+Popular set-top boxes and PVRs compared